-Fuel consumption consists of diesel and petrol.
-Amount of renewable energy divided by total electricity consumption.
-Total emissions include scope 1 and scope 2 (market-based method).
+- 1) Fuel consumption consists of diesel and petrol. - 2) Amount of renewable energy divided by total energy consumption. - 3) Amount of renewable electricity divided by total electricity consumption. - 4) Total emissions include scope 1 and scope 2 (market-based method).
 CO2, CH4 and N2O included.
 GWP: 2014 IPCC Fifth Assessment Report.
-Scope 3 is not included in the total emission figures, as collecting comprehensive Scope 3 data is still in progress.
-Scope 1 includes emissions from fuel, natural gas and LPG consumption.
-Scope 2 includes emissions from electricity and district heat consumption.
-Scope 2 indirect emission are calculated according to the GHG Protocol Scope 2 Guidance dual reporting requirement: location-based and market-based method.
+Scope 3 is not included in the total emission figures, as collecting comprehensive Scope 3 data is still in progress. - 5) Scope 1 includes emissions from fuel, natural gas and LPG consumption. - 6) Scope 2 includes emissions from electricity and district heat consumption.
+Scope 2 indirect emissions are calculated according to the GHG Protocol Scope 2 Guidance dual reporting requirement: location-based and market-based method.
 Konecranes Finland Oy acquired RES-GO guarantees of origin for electricity (Renewable Energy Sources - Guarantee of Origin), which are subject to EECS (European Energy Certificate System).
 These guarantees of origin covered 15,877 MWh electricity consumption for the year 2020.
 Production method was Finnish bioenergy.
-7) Scope 3 includes emissions only from business travel.
-8) Waste streams are directed to recycling.

-9) Waste stream handling split into recycling, incineration and other adequate treatments depending on location.
-10) Other waste includes plastic, organic, mixed and energy waste.
-Waste stream handling split into recycling, incineration, composting, and landfill depending on location.
-11) The table covers all forms of energy used.
+- 7) Scope 3 includes emissions only from business travel. - 8) Waste streams are directed to recycling. - 9) Waste stream handling split into recycling, incineration and other adequate treatments depending on location. - 10) Other waste includes plastic, organic, mixed and energy waste.
+Waste stream handling split into recycling, incineration, composting, and landfill depending on location. - 11) The table covers all forms of energy used.
 There are no other forms of energy other than those listed in the table.
-Potential renewable shares are not taken into account for fuels.

-12) Integration of MHE-Demag business from beginning of 2020.
+Potential renewable shares are not taken into account for fuels. - 12) Integration of MHE-Demag business from beginning of 2020.